stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 There's also a direct counterpart to my library: <a href="https://www.npmjs.com/package/ng2-pdfjs-viewer" target="#">ng2-pdfjs-viewer</a>.
 As far as I can see, it's also a good library.
 Recently (May 24, 2019), it has been updated to PDF.js 2.2.171.
 It wraps the PDF viewer in an iFrame.
 That's a more reliable approach, but it also offers fewer options.
 The list of attributes is shorter, and the PDF viewer can't emit events to your application.
 If you're not happy with my library, check out ng2-pdfjs-viewer.
 It's a good library, too.
 Its unique selling point is displaying multiple PDF files simultaneously on the same page.

 You might also try to use the native PDF viewer of your browser.
 That's a valid approach.
-Actually, it's even the preferred approach.
+It's even the preferred approach.
 The advantages of both `ngx-extended-pdf-viewer` and `ng2-pdfjs-viewer` are they also support Internet Explorer 11 (with some help of the polyfills). `ngx-extended-pdf-viewer` also gives you a wide range of options that aren't available using the native API.
 </details>

 ## How to use the library
-As a rule of thumb, I recommend to clone the [showcase project from GitHub](https://github.com/stephanrauh/extended-pdf-viewer-showcase) before doing anything else.
+As a rule of thumb, I recommend cloning the [showcase project from GitHub](https://github.com/stephanrauh/extended-pdf-viewer-showcase) before doing anything else.
 It's a standard Angular CLI application, so you'll get it up and running in less than ten minutes.
 It's a good starting point to do your own experiments.
 Maybe even more important: you'll learn if the library works on your machine.
-(Of course it does, but it's always good to double-check!)
+(Of course, it does, but it's always good to double-check!)

 The detailed instructions for JHipster and Angular 2, 4, and 5 are available [on the showcase](https://pdfviewer.net/getting-started).